+How to choose the right antibody?
 Dozens of companies sell antibodies against your target proteins, and with so much choice available, looking for the perfect one can sometimes feel like a never-ending search.
 Read on.
-Here we share our 5 key points to ask yourself when choosing your next antibody.
+Here we share our five key questions when choosing your next antibody.

-Say you're in the lab, on your computer, searching for an antibody.
+Say you're in the lab, searching for an antibody on your computer.
 After mining the data from the resulting loads of possibilities, your choice falls among 2 or 3 candidates.
 Great.
 But which one is the right one for you?
-Is it a complicated decision, or a simple one?
+Is it a complicated decision or a simple one?
 Finding an antibody that works for your specific application can be a difficult task.

-Let's say you made your choice and the newly purchased antibody arrives.
+Let's say you made your choice, and the newly purchased antibody arrives.
 Guess what?
 It doesn't perform as advertised.
-This could be extremely frustrating especially when you’re under pressure to publish the study.
-The number one reason why an antibody doesn't perform as promised is that it has not been properly validated, or not even tested, in the application you are using it.
+This could be highly frustrating, especially when under pressure to publish the study.
+The number one reason why an antibody doesn't perform as promised is that it has not been adequately validated or not even tested in the application you are using it.
 And now you are sitting there asking yourself: what do I do now?

-To avoid this unpleasant experience, do some research before buying your next antibody and ask yourself a very simple yet fundamental question: “Is this antibody validated in my specific application?”
+To avoid unpleasant experiences, do some research before your purchase and ask yourself five straightforward yet fundamental questions:

 1. Is the antibody specific to my target protein?

-The first thing first to ask yourself is if the antibody you want to buy has been proved specific for your target protein.
+First, ask yourself if the antibody you want to buy has been proved specific for your target protein.
 Lack of antibody specificity can invalidate the results of an experiment and thereby impact scientific reproducibility.
-To prove that an antibody is specific is not as difficult as you might think.
+However, proving that an antibody is specific is not as difficult as you think.
 Do you know the antigen sequence?
 Perfect!
 Then be sure that your new antibody binds specifically with that unique epitope on your target protein.

-Look for companies who can supply the exact immunogen sequence used to raise the antibody.
-Be aware that if the antibody shares 75% sequence homology with another protein it is predicted to cross-react.
+Look for companies that can supply the immunogen sequence used to raise the antibody.
+Be aware that if the antibody shares 75% sequence homology with another protein, it is predicted to cross-react.
 This is a serious consequence that occurs when the two antigens have similar structural regions.
-Thus, making sure that the antibody has been tested for cross-reactivity with closely related proteins is another critical validation aspect.
+Thus, another critical validation aspect is ensuring that the antibody has been tested for cross-reactivity with closely related proteins.

-2. Was the antibody tested in my application?
+2. Is the antibody tested in my application?

 A validated antibody meets two general criteria.
 Firstly, as mentioned above, it must bind to a specific target.
 Secondly, a validated antibody must work in a given application.
-Every detail such as the host, the type of tissue and the target protein concentration all can impact an antibody's performance.
-Sample treatment for different applications influences epitopes on the target protein.
-Actually, every step in the application protocol such as the fixation and embedding method, time of fixation, and the quality of the reagents can all impact the function of your antibody.
+Every detail, such as the host, tissue type, and target protein concentration, can impact an antibody's performance.
+Also, the sample treatment for different applications influences epitopes on the target protein.
+Every step in the application protocol, such as the fixation and embedding method, time of fixation, and the reagents' quality, can all impact your antibody's function.

-If your goal is to use the antibody for immunohistochemistry or immunofluorescence, then you must be sure that the antibody is able to specifically recognize its target when used for these applications.
+Suppose your goal is to use the antibody for immunohistochemistry or immunofluorescence.
+In that case, you must be sure that the antibody can recognize its target when used for these applications specifically.
 This must be clearly stated on the antibody datasheet and supported by images.

 Hence, the evidence of several application protocols available for the antibody is a good sign of concrete validation efforts.
 So, avoid the temptation to use an antibody that is supposed to perform in many applications.
 Instead, pick the one designed and developed for your specific research setup.
-If your application has not been tested by manufacturers, then it is your responsibility to determine whether the antibody works as needed.
+If manufacturers have not tested your application, it is your responsibility to determine whether the antibody works as needed.

 Check if other researchers have used the antibody in publications that addressed similar objectives.
 Although this doesn't ensure that an antibody will perform as desired in your particular application, it provides an extra piece of evidence.

-An important criterion for validation and standardization is antibody reproducibility.
+An essential criterion for validation and standardization is antibody reproducibility.
 If you are planning a long-term study that requires multiple vials of the same antibody, you want to be sure that it will perform in the same way over and over.
-Reproducibility is always key to secure that analyses and assays can be repeated both over time and by other researchers, giving the same results.
-Lot-to-lot variation of antibodies can cause significant problems for your experiments.
-How can you maintain the reproducibility of your experiments?
+Reproducibility is always crucial to secure that analyses and assays can be repeated over time and by other researchers, giving the same results.
+Unfortunately, lot-to-lot variation of antibodies can cause significant problems for your experiments.
+So how can you maintain the reproducibility of your experiments?

 5. What if I need support or feedback?